 If these sound like familiar work, you will undoubtedly benefit from what a handmade kitchen knife has to offer.

-Here are a few reasons why handmade might be a better pick for you overall than stamped kitchen knives.
+Here are a few additional reasons why handmade might be a better pick for you overall than stamped kitchen knives.

 - Higher carbon content offers a sharp edge for longer.

-- Never warps against whetstone when sharpening.
+- Never warp against whetstone when sharpening.